 Lines are incredibly expressive tools with great potential for embodying emotion.
 You can combine most of the factors described above to create lines with great individuality.

-When designing a logo, make sure to choose the style of line that best supports the brand the logo will represent.
+When designing a logo, choose the style of line that best supports the brand the logo will represent.

 Typography, colors, forms, shapes, and lines are the building blocks for a great logo design.

-But, don’t forget that how you compose those elements also impacts how the logo is perceived and the message it sends.
+Don’t forget that how you compose those elements also impacts how the logo is perceived and its message.
 And these elements also impact your overall brand identity.